 October is National Dental Hygiene Month

-Aside from fall festivals and Trick-or-Treating, October is also National Dental Hygiene Month – a time to refocus on healthy oral hygiene habits, as individuals, and as families.
+Aside from fall festivals and Trick-or-Treating, October is also National Dental Hygiene Month – a time to refocus on healthy oral hygiene habits, as individuals and as families.
 A great way to implement healthy dental hygiene in your kids is to practice these good habits as a family!
-Case Orthodontics in the Charlotte, North Carolina area has gathered a list of 4 healthy routines to focus on: brushing, flossing, chewing, and rinsing.
+Case Orthodontics in the Charlotte, North Carolina area, has gathered a list of four healthy routines to focus on: brushing, flossing, chewing and rinsing.

 As a family, you’ve probably talked to your child about the importance of regular brushing, but it’s important to talk about the way to brush teeth.
 Bad brushing habits can be harmful to teeth in the long run, even if you can’t see the immediate effects.
 Even as parents, this aspect of teeth brushing can be overlooked.
 Follow these tips:

 - Place your toothbrush at a 45-degree angle to your gums

 - Use short strokes in back and forth motion